jwd2a/justindav.is/_posts/2017/2017-06-07-great-products-need-great-devops.md

 Here inlines the problem.
 When you ship code daily, your iteration cycles are _tight_.
 Ship code, get feedback that day, ship modifications tomorrow.
 When you ship once a week, or once a month, you're delaying that loop.
 Every completion of the ship-iterate-ship cycle is an incremental step toward better product/market fit, which means more customers.
 When you slow down the loop, _everything else in the business slows down_: sales, product development, marketing....everything.

+## Two Factors

+There are two factors that affect your ability to ship: culture, and infrastructure.
+While this post is mainly aimed at the infrastructure side, it should be noted that a faster deployment pipeline and the requisite DevOps that it takes to make that work smoothly, is an outcrop of your product culture.
+Find people who value shipping and want to learn from customers faster, and much of this stuff will fall out naturally.

 ## How We Do It

 So, what do faster shipping cycles look like, and how are they supported by DevOps?
 The most backstage look I can give you is a [product I'm working on][cs] with my buddy [Josh][josh] and a couple other talented dudes.
 Josh (aka, DevOps Jesus) has set up an amazing framework to make getting code deployed as easy as possible.
 Here's a few things we do to get code out the door faster: